#CuriousGoat: How To Prepare For A Pandemic

 There's a lot of information about diseases on the Web, but it can be hard to tell what's accurate.
 So Temte recommends going to governmental sites.

-If a disease catches your eye on a news media site, then look up the topic on governmental or nonprofit websites, Temte says, such as the World Health Organization or the Centers for Disease Control and Prevention.
+If a disease catches your eye on a news media site, then look up the topic on governmental or nonprofit websites, Temte says, such as the World Health Organization or the CDC.

 "Just go to your favorite search engine and type in the disease you're concerned about and then add 'WHO' or 'CDC' along with it," Temte says.

-These websites also post information about current disease outbreaks on their homepages — even when the outbreaks are small.
+These websites also post information about current disease outbreaks on their home pages — even when the outbreaks are small.
 So if you check them on a regular basis, you'll stay one step ahead of any developing pandemic.

-Other good sites are those hosted by state health departments, CIDRAP at the University of Minnesota and Medline at the National Institutes of Health — although Medline isn't typically up to date on the latest outbreak news, Temte says, it's good for background information.
+Other good sites are those hosted by state health departments, CIDRAP at the University of Minnesota, and Medline at the National Institutes of Health — although while Medline isn't typically up to date on the latest outbreak news, Temte says, it's good for background information.

 3. Very clean hands